Music-Classification-Project/top-n-music-classification/README.md

         /download_data.py    : Downloads datasets.
         /preprocess_data.py  : Cleans and preprocesses data.
         /extract_features.py : Extracts features from provided file path.
         /process_data.py     : Combines download, process, and extract files into one smooth pipeline.
+    /data_analysis : Files needed to analyze pre and post processing data /output              : Contains the results of data analysis.
+Contains PNG and TXT files with plots and statistics respectively.
+            /raw             : Contains results from raw dataset.
+            /normalized      : Contains results from normalized dataset.
+            /processed       : Contains results from processed dataset.
+        /dataset_analysis.py : Analyzes raw and normalized data.

 #### sandbox
     For the purpose of testing scripts.
 Each developer has their own folder here as needed.